vergissberlin/critical_css/README.md

 - This should be one of the last optimizations you do
 - Make sure there is nothing but css blocking the first paint or else this optimization is useless
 - Make sure that your site isn't delivered via php since that will probably be the biggest performance improvement you can do.
-I recommend [lochmueller/staticfilecache](https://github.com/lochmueller/staticfilecache) since it has no platform dependencies and also a nice interface of why what pages are actually correctly cached and which might have user int objects preventing proper caching.
+I recommend [lochmueller/staticfilecache](https://github.com/lochmueller/staticfilecache) since it has no platform dependencies and is very transparent.
+But other strategies are fine too.